Potrero Hill: European migration

 Potrero Hill was spared from the earthquake that struck San Francisco in 1906.
 Displaced San Franciscans set up tents and shelter on the hill.
 Many residents moved to the hill after their dwellings were devastated by fire, including a large population of Russian and Slovenian immigrants who previously resided in South of Market.
 The influx of new residents to Potrero Hill diversified the neighborhood's demographic.

-In August 1906 a group of Spiritual Christians from Russia (Molokane and a few Pryguny) arrived from Hawaii, where they refused to farm sugar cane, but some got work with the steamship lines and were transferred to San Francisco.
-More Molokane arrived from Los Angeles, Russia and Manchuria.
+In August 1906 a group of Spiritual Christians from Russia (Molokans and a few Pryguny) arrived from Hawaii, where they refused to farm sugar cane, but some got work with the steamship lines and were transferred to San Francisco.
+More Molokans arrived from Los Angeles, Russia and Manchuria.
 By 1928 they built a 2-story meeting hall on Carolina street, and soon organized the Russian Sectarian Cemetery in Colma with Spiritual Christian Baptists, Evangelicals and Adventists from Russia.

 By the early 1900s, a large concentration of European immigrants had settled.
 The new immigrants, now displaced by the earthquake and fire, had the burden of starting a new home and the strains of entering a new culture.
-Dr. W.E.
-Parker Jr., Pastor of Olivet Presbyterian Church at 19th and Missouri Street took action by opening his home and began offering English classes.
+Rev. William E. Parker, Jr., pastor of Olivet Presbyterian Church at 19th and Missouri Street took action by opening his home and began offering English classes.
 Initially the classes were held for men and later offered for women and youth.
 In 1918, the growing needs of the neighborhood warranted the incorporation of the Neighborhood House under the California Synodical Society of Home Missions, an organization of Presbyterian Church women.
 In 1919, renowned architect Julia Morgan was commissioned to design a permanent neighborhood house, now at 953 De Haro Street.
 On June 11, 1922, the Potrero Hill Neighborhood House, fondly nick-named "the NABE", was completed.

 The two earliest residential neighborhoods were the Irish Hill and Dutchman's Flat (both located in modern-day Dogpatch).
 The infamous Irish Hill, located east of Illinois St and right next to the factories, housed mainly Irish factory workers in boarding houses.
 Irish gangs were formed and crimes were rampant.
 Irish Hill was leveled for use as landfill and the residents displaced in 1918.

 Over half of Potrero Hill's population at this time was Irish immigrants; Scots, Swiss, Russians, Slovenians, Serbians and Italians made up most of the remaining population.
 Native born whites made up less than 20% of the population.
 Today, the remnant of these ethnic groups' heritage is still visible, such as Slovenian Hall on Mariposa St. and the First Russian Christian Molokan Church on Carolina St.